OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Generating-PWM-Signals.md

 ### Software Generated PWM Signals

 The `fast-gpio` utility can be used to generate a software-based PWM signal using a GPIO pin.
-See [fast-gpio]{#using-fast-gpio-pwm}
+See the [Using the GPIOs](#fast-gpio) article for full details on the `fast-gpio` utility.

 #### Generating a Software-Based PWM Signal